frequency-chain/docs/pages/General.md

 ## Scalability

 Building Frequency as a Polkadot parachain offers a solution to the challenge of scaling a social networking platform.
-Frequency addresses scalability via The Frequency Triangle--a unique combination of three unique economic models with manual and automatic balance mechanisms in a novel ecosystem that can provide blockchain applications that are both economical and ethical at scale.
+Frequency addresses scalability via The Frequency Triangle--a unique combination of three unique economic models with manual and automatic balance mechanisms in a novel ecosystem that can support blockchain applications that are both economical and ethical at scale.

 NOTE: INSERT IMAGE HERE